HomeMy WebLinkAbout07-10-2025 REG-A with attachmentsVILLAGE OF NORTH PALM BEACH

 terminate its contract with the subcontractor.

 ARTICLE 29.
-CONVICTED VENDOR LIST/BOYCOTT OF ISRAEL
+CONVICTED VENDOR LISTBOYCOTT OF ISRAEL

 As provided in section 287.135, Florida Statutes, CONTRACTOR certifies that it and any authorized